-Honesty is one of the core values of PR ethics, and it is of vital importance when conducting business.
+Honesty is one of the core values of PR ethics, and it is of vital importance in reputation management.
 Building consumer trust is essential for the successful growth of a business.
 The only way to achieve this is by taking an honest approach.

 Companies who operate in this manner tend to get the respect of key stakeholders.
 This helps to forge a positive reputation.
 Those who choose to work in a dishonest way open themselves up to criticism.
 These criticisms can shake the core confidence of consumers.
 Bouncing back after an expose of shady practices can be very difficult.
 Even for the most successful companies.